 What are the benefits of smart security over traditional security systems?

 The big advantage of smart security systems is the reduced cost of monitoring.
-In most cases, you can decide whether to summon the police or take other security measures that you can activate remotely, such as remote utility shutdowns or rerouting of computer networks.
-More measures include:
+In most cases, you can decide whether to summon the police or take other security measures that you can activate remotely – such as remote utility shutdowns or rerouting of computer networks.
+Here are some more actions you can complete remotely:

 - Access perimeter controls.

-- Remote utility shutdowns for water, electrical power or internet
+- Shut down water, electrical power or internet.

-- Activation of location cameras to record and/or transmit video
+- Activate cameras to record or transmit video.

-Remote access, especially ones with role-based access control, isn't the only advantage of smart security systems.
+Remote access – especially ones with role-based access control – isn’t the only advantage of smart security systems.
 These are some other benefits:

 1. You are always in control.

 With traditional security systems, the company you partner with has a lot of control over your entire system and can raise costs unexpectedly.
 If you want to upgrade a traditional system, you have to call a sales representative and wait for a technician to visit your space.
-Many smart security systems, by contrast, allow for self-installation, so you can purchase additional monitors online, have them shipped to you in a couple of days and install them in minutes.
+Many smart security systems – by contrast – allow for self-installation, so you can purchase additional monitors online, have them shipped to you in a couple of days and install them in minutes.

 2. Your system can scale as your business grows.

 Another big advantage of smart security systems is that you can upgrade – or downgrade – your system as needed.
-If you want to install a keyless entry point for employees or add a surveillance camera to a hallway, for example, you can do so whenever you want.
+If you want to install a keyless entry point for employees or add a surveillance camera to a hallway, you can do so whenever you desire.

 3. You can reduce energy costs.